 Out of these the tactile part composes of pulse examination primarily.
-The art of pulse examination is an age old tradition which came from teachers to students directly.
+The art of pulse examination is an age-old tradition which came from teachers to students directly.
 Constant practise and proper understanding together only will help understand the pulse.
 Ayurveda understands that the blood which flows through our body collects feedback from various systems and the direct feeling of one's blood flow reflect various minor imbalances in our system.
-Together with visual perception and systematic interrogation, it form one of the most powerful and infallible method of diagnosis used in ayurveda.
+Together with visual perception and systematic interrogation, it forms one of the most powerful and infallible methods of diagnosis used in Ayurveda.

 Is Ayurveda something which a client can practise at home after their wellness holiday?

-As I said earlier ayurveda is a life science.
-Ayurveda tells you when to wake up, when to sleep and everything in between.
+As I said earlier Ayurveda is life science.
+Ayurveda tells you when to wake up when to sleep and everything in between.
 It's not just medicines and treatments.
 Ayurveda has to be practised at home, in the office - everywhere.

 Tell us your top three health tips

 1) Stay physically active.
 Don't miss a chance to walk or climb stairs.